 - Mail ’em a Post-it® note for them to stick on their monitor

 Go Ahead, Make a Difference

 This idea is not “something new.”
-In fact it’s as old as our brain chemistry.
-I first heard of it via Disney and their approach to “Creating Magic” and then again via Jurgen Appelo’s Management 3.0’s #workouts.
+In fact, it’s as old as our brain chemistry – a good 50,000 years or more.
+I first heard of “Take 5” via Disney and their approach to “Creating Magic” and then again via Jurgen Appelo’s Management 3.0’s #workouts.

 It is based on the belief that we all do our best – and even strive to do better – if we regularly have the experience that what we do matters, that it is valuable, and that our presence makes a difference to others.

-I have personally observed that these types of rewards are, as Jurgen writes in Managing for Happiness, “more effective, more sustainable, and usually cost less less money” than extrinsic motivations, like promised year end bonuses.
+I have personally observed that these types of rewards are, as Jurgen writes in Managing for Happiness, “more effective, more sustainable, and usually cost less money” than extrinsic motivations, like promised year-end bonuses.
 Recognizing individual contributions to team goals makes everyone – the recipient, the giver, and those observing – feel great.

 Props/kudo’s/take 5’s work towards creating an atmosphere, a system, where people will enjoy their work, be highly engaged and motivated, and yes, improve their performance.

 For the teams I work with it’s not the “redemption of bonus points” that drive us forward, but more the compliment, the fact that we know that someone noticed our individual contribution and took the time to say “thanks.”
 These interactions build team cohesion, rapport, trust, and safety.
 All necessary conditions for high-performance teamwork.